D-Bald/fiber-backend/README.md

 * Content Handler:
    * add `PATCH` Method to update of any content entry
 * Configuration via Config file
-* API Endpoints for File/Media Uploading
+* API Endpoints for File/Media upload
-* Add in API-Table which Routes are protected
+* API-Table: Add info which Routes are protected